 With the topnotch quality and affordability of the homes that it offers, Bria Homes seeks to be a part of the solution in the Philippine government’s quest to mitigate and alleviate the housing problem that has existed for decades.
 Bria Home employees are motivated by this lofty and noble goal.
 They derive ultimate joy from the happy and fulfilled faces of clients moving into their new Bria Homes.

 Real estate companies regularly hire real estate agents to add to their pool of real estate brokers.
 They have seller’s accreditation form that you must accomplish and attach to your other required documents.
-Some companies will permit you to be their broker or partner.
+Some companies will permit you to be their real estate broker or partner.
 You can even have a sole proprietorship if you wish to go solo and start on your own.

 Needless to say, you should study hard to get your degree and reap all the benefits.
 There are review centers which can help you ace the exams.
 Of course, learning does not end after you graduate and become licensed.
 Work experiences will teach you to become more efficient, responsible, and reliable as a real estate broker.
 You also need to sharpen skills continually as a real estate professional.

 The aforesaid five steps is just a lowdown on the things you need to keep in mind to be a Filipino real estate broker.
 This can act as a checklist if you will, if being a real estate broker is on your life’s bucket list.

 BRIA Homes is a subsidiary of GOLDEN MV Holdings, Inc., .one of the largest real estate companies in the country.
 BRIA Homes is primed to bring quality and affordable house and lot packages and condominium units closer to ordinary Filipino families.
 This is the goal that drives every single employee in the company, for which the ultimate fulfillment is seeing a client happily moving into BRIA’s homes.